msuhanov/regf/Windows registry file format specification.md

 Transactional registry and storage files of the CLFS are out of the scope of this document.

 ## Format of primary files
-A primary file consists of a base block, also known as a file header, and a hive bins data.
-A hive bins data consists of hive bins.
+A primary file consists of a base block, also known as a file header, and hive bins data.
+Hive bins data consists of hive bins.
 Each hive bin includes a header and cells, cells are the actual storage of high-level registry entities (like keys, values, etc.).
 Primary files may contain a padding of an arbitrary size after the end of the last hive bin.

 ![Primary file layout](https://raw.githubusercontent.com/msuhanov/regf/master/images/primary.png "Primary file layout")